Hofburg at Michaelerplatz in Vienna

 For breathtaking views, hike up Kahlenberg in the Vienna Woods and enjoy a panorama across the city and the Danube.

-Then walk down through Nussberg vineyards and discover a true Viennese tradition: the Heuriger wine tavern.
+Then walk down through the Nussberg vineyards and discover a true Viennese tradition: the Heuriger wine tavern.

 Make it your own